thi-ng/blog/2016/20160105-evolutionary-failures.md

 AFAIK this still is _the_ Genetic Programming text book.
 Jam packed with theory and lots of different implementation approaches.
 I found my copy in a second hand bookstore in Boston and its discussion of LISP was one of the reasons I picked up Clojure a few years later (2011).
-Hint: It’s perfect for GP.
+Hint: It's perfect for GP.

-Before going into the various design routes explored, let’s first briefly discuss what Genetic programming actually is.
-Many people familiar with generative design will have heard of or even played around with GP’s cousin (superset really), [Genetic Algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm) (GA).
+Before going into the various design routes explored, let's first briefly discuss what Genetic programming actually is.
+Many people familiar with generative design will have heard of or even played around with GP's cousin (superset really), [Genetic Algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm) (GA).
 Both techniques are very similar and strongly based on the Darwinian theory of